 - Before you know it, you’re rattling off seven different things in a row while people’s eyes glaze over.

-That’s not a church communications strategy.
-That’s noise.
+That's not a church communications strategy.
+That's noise.
+Learn more about the 5-minute church announcement audit to identify what to keep, cut, and change.

 And the truth is, it doesn’t just waste your time—it wastes your congregation’s attention.